Selecting Custom Function

 The function result can be displayed in the development environment console and used by means of the ITsCalculationContext interface.
 The function result is not used during algorithm calculation.

-To get a function example, see the User Function Example section.
+To get a function example, see the Custom Function Example section.

 A custom function can be selected on the Set Up Function page in the function block editing wizard: